-The 2023 Bower Award and Prize for Achievement in Science
+The 2024 Bower Award and Prize for Achievement in Science

 Prize: $250,000 USD and a 14-karat gold medal

-Deadline for Submissions: March 31, 2022
+Deadline for Submissions: March 31, 2023

-Nominations from any individual or organization will be accepted, including self-nominations.
+- Nominations from any individual or organization will be accepted, including self-nominations.

-Nominations of candidates traditionally underrepresented in science and engineering are particularly encouraged.
+- Nominations of candidates traditionally underrepresented in science and engineering are particularly encouraged.

-An email of intent to nominate would be appreciated by February 28, 2022.
+An email of intent to nominate would be appreciated by February 28, 2023.

 Nominations must be submitted in English and must include:

-Name and contact information of nominee
+- Name and contact information of nominee

-Name and contact information of nominator
+- Name and contact information of nominator

-Nominee’s curriculum vitae and bibliography of significant and relevant publications
+- Nominee’s curriculum vitae and bibliography of significant and relevant publications

 Director, The Franklin Institute Awards

 The Bower Award and Prize for Achievement in Science, along with the Bower Award for Business Leadership, was established in 1990 through a bequest from Philadelphia chemical manufacturer and philanthropist Henry Bower (1896–1988), the grandson of a 19th century Franklin Institute laureate.
 The award, 14k gold medal, and cash prize of $250,000 are presented annually to a distinguished member of the international scientific community for work in a prescribed discipline that changes each year.
-In addition to the Bower Awards, The Franklin Institute presents Benjamin Franklin Medals in chemistry, civil and mechanical engineering, computer and cognitive science, earth and environmental science, electrical engineering, life science, and physics; and the Benjamin Franklin NextGen Award, which honors a young researcher.
+In addition to the Bower Awards, The Franklin Institute presents Benjamin Franklin Medals in chemistry, civil and mechanical engineering, computer and cognitive science, earth and environmental science, electrical engineering, life science, and physics; and the Benjamin Franklin NextGen Award, which honors an early-career researcher.